cotnic/geofence-android/README.md

 ## Synopsis

-At the top of the file there should be a short introduction and/ or overview that explains **what** the project is.
-This description should match descriptions added for package managers (Gemspec, package.json, etc.)
+Project enables us to define geofences on our mobile devices.
+Also it's possible to see all the added geofences and remove them.

 ## Motivation

-A short description of the motivation behind the creation and maintenance of the project.
-This should explain **why** the project exists.
+This project was developed for testing how geofences work on Android devices.
+It was tested on how fast they respond when coming into an area defined with geofence as well as for reaction time based on radius size of geofences.

 ## Installation

 Clone the repository to your local environment.
-In Android Studio you can create a .apk file, which you can install on your Android device.
+In Android Studio you can create an .apk file, which you can install on your Android device.

 ## Contributors